ChenWenzheng99/CMBLensFlow/README.md

 ![image](https://github.com/ChenWenzheng99/We-love-lensing/blob/main/image/deflection.png)
 (Figure from https://www.esa.int/Science_Exploration/Space_Science/Herschel/Herschel_helps_find_elusive_signals_from_the_early_Universe)

 ## This package include the following four parts:

-Ⅰ. A full pipeline of the lensing reconstruction, including the simulation of CMB, lensing potential and noise maps.
+Ⅰ. A full pipeline of **the lensing reconstruction**, including the simulation of CMB, lensing potential and noise maps.
 Internal reconstruction with CMB and external reconstruction with LSS tracers (e.g. CIB, galaxy number density).

-Ⅱ. Foreground map simulation based on a seven-parameter model.
+Ⅱ. **Foreground map simulation** based on a seven-parameter model.

-Ⅲ. CMB B-mode delensing, with two delensing methods (Gradient-order template method and Inverse-lensing method).
+Ⅲ. **CMB B-mode delensing**, with two delensing methods (Gradient-order template method and Inverse-lensing method).
 Include not only the baseline simulation, but also signal+noise simulation used for debiasing.
 Auto- and cross- power spectra are calculated.

-Ⅳ. Parameter constraint.
-This mainly relys on Cobaya.
+Ⅳ. **Parameter constraint**.
+This mainly relys on Cobaya, we adopt a 8-parameter model (*r* and 7 foreground paramters).

 ## Dependencies:
 Ⅰ. Lensing reconstruction:
-1. Plancklens
+- Plancklens
-2. lenspyx-1.0.0(for Env.(alilens))
+- lenspyx-1.0.0(for Env.(alilens))
-3. lenspyx-2.0.0(for Env.(lens))
+- lenspyx-2.0.0(for Env.(lens))
-4. Healpy
+- Healpy
-5. Numpy
+- Numpy
-6. Pylab
+- Pylab
-7. Mpi4py(Optional)
+- Mpi4py(Optional)

 Ⅱ.Foreground simulation:
-1. Astropy
+- Astropy
-2. PySM3
+- PySM3
-3. pymaster
+- pymaster

 Ⅲ. CMB B-mode delensing
-1. CMBlensplus
+- CMBlensplus

 Ⅳ. Parameter constraint
-1. Cobaya
+- Cobaya
-2. CAMB
+- CAMB

 ## The structure of Lensing reconstruction is as follows: